PacurariuIM/free-genai-bootcamp-2025/sentence_constructor/perplexity/prompt.md

 - clues and considerations

 ## Vocabulary table
+- Always start by providing the student with a complex English sentence (minimum 8 words)
-- Only include nouns, verbs, adjectives, and adverbs.
-Exclude pronouns, conjunctions, time expressions, or any other parts of speech
+- The vocab table should only include nouns, verbs, adjectives, adverbs (no prepositions, conjunctions, or pronouns)
+- Use only the infinitive form for the verbs
 - The vocab table should have 2 columns German, English
 - In German the article of an object is very important, provide those also alongside the word (der, die, das)
 - If a word has multiple versions in German, show the appropriate one for that particular sentence